-The Redmi Note 7 and Note 7 Pro mark Redmi's rebirth after a four-year-long dominance in the affordable smartphone segment in India.
-After the Redmi Note 3, the company continued with iterative upgrades in terms of design and display, but its unchallenged overall value for money proposition made Xiaomi the segment leader over the years.
+The Redmi Note 7 and Note 7 Pro mark Redmi's rebirth after a four-year-long dominance in the affordable smartphone segment.
+After the Redmi Note 3, we saw some iterative upgrades in terms of design and display, but its unchallenged value for money proposition made Xiaomi the segment leader over the years.

 With all that in the mix the Redmi Note 7 Pro is a combination of good design, latest hardware and handy features.
 It is the latest in a recent wave of mid-range smartphones that look like flagships, but is it going to be on top of them all?
 We find out.